zpl-zak/rurik/README.md

 See [COPYING.md](COPYING.md) for licensing information.
 The demo code residing in `src/demo` directory falls under public domain and can be used freely.

-Used assets are licensed under their respective licenses and their usage is restricted only to this repository, unless a written permission of its authors is provided.
+Used assets are licensed under their respective licenses.
+Unless explicitly stated, a written permission of its authors is required for the content to be used outside of this repository.